 - The prints start losing their quality at higher speeds

 - Hot end temperature is not always consistent

-3. Tevo Tornado
+3. Tevo Tornado 3D Printer

-The Tornado is a markedly different printer when compared to the other offerings in the market, in large part due to AC-powered heated bed as well as TEVO’s very own Titan brand extruder.
+The Tornado 3D printer is a markedly different printer when compared to the other offerings in the market, in large part due to AC-powered heated bed as well as TEVO’s very own Titan brand extruder.